Maison Margiela: Anonymous design team, 2009–2014

-By the fall of 2014, sources estimated that the brand generated about $126 million in annual revenues, with around 50 directly owned stores.
+John Galliano, 2014–2024

 In October 2014 it was announced that John Galliano would take the position of creative director, after having previously served in that position at Givenchy, Dior, and his eponymous line, John Galliano.
 As reported by the Guardian, Margiela's only directions to the new director were "make it your own."
 Giving rare interviews in the interim, Galliano presented his debut collection for Maison Margiela in January 2015, to broadly positive reviews.
 Coinciding with Galliano's debut collection, it was revealed that the house had dropped "Martin" from its name, in favor of "Maison Margiela."
 A spokesperson for Maison Margiela said that the name change "represented an evolution of the house."
 With Galliano focusing on the haute couture element of the company, by the end of 2015 revenues were up 30%.

+In 2017, Maison Margiela collaborated with outerwear maker Mackintosh to create two exclusive trench coat designs for its spring 2018 men's wear collection, including a white version.

+Glenn Martens, 2025–current

+Glenn Martens was appointed in January 2025, taking over John Galliano after his 10-year run, making him the house's third creative director.
+Since 2020, Martens has been creative director at Diesel, also owned by OTB Group.
+Before he started working with Diesel, Martens worked as first assistant to Y/Project creative director and founder Yohan Serfaty.
+After Serfaty died in April 2013, his business partner Gilles Elalouf convinced Martens to take the helm of the label.

+American singer Miley Cyrus starred in the brand's Fall 2025 campaign.
+She is noted to be the first celebrity endorser of the fashion house.